menu icon

 ❔Commonly asked questions

-How do I cut bok choy for stir-frying?
+How to prepare bok choy for stir-fry?

 Are the stems of bok choy edible?